kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - **Run time** - This should typically be content that is user specific, needs to update frequently, or is in response to a specific user action.
 For example, an ecommerce site may have product details populated at build time, but things like the current inventory, shipping options/prices based upon the user’s location, or the user’s shopping cart would all be populated at run time in the browser.
 As you may notice, in this example, the content on a single page (product details) may be a combination of both pre-rendered (build time) content (i.e. the product name, photo and description) and run time content (i.e. the product inventory and shipping options based on location).

 > What type of website are you building? https://whattheframework.netlify.app
->
-> One thing people liked about SPAs is that you could run your website, mobile app, public API, and other clients from the same backend infrastructure.
-With the pendulum swinging back toward server rendering, you’ll need a web server again.

 ## Headless UI and shadcn/ui
 The web platform is severely lacking in terms of UI components.
 There's pretty minimal by way of built-in components, and for many that do exist, they are extremely difficult to style.
 What's best is to get a "headless" UI library: One which handles the logic of accessible, reusable components, but leaves the styling up to you.
 Headless UI components separate the logic & behavior of a component from its visual representation.
 They offer maximum visual flexibility by providing no interface.